vaibhav93076/MadelineProto/README.md

 ## Made with MadelineProto

-The following open source projects were created using MadelineProto: you can directly install them, or explore the source code as direct examples on how to use MadelineProto's many features!
+The following open-source projects were created using MadelineProto: you can directly install them, or explore the source code as direct examples on how to use MadelineProto's many features!

-* [magnaluna webradio](https://magna.madelineproto.xyz) - Multifeatured Telegram VoIP webradio
+* [magnaluna webradio](https://magna.madelineproto.xyz) - Multifeatured Telegram VoIP web-radio
 * [`simpleBot.php`](https://github.com/danog/MadelineProto/blob/v8/examples/simpleBot.php) - Extremely basic example
 * [`tgstories_dl_bot.php`](https://github.com/danog/MadelineProto/blob/v8/examples/tgstories_dl_bot.php) - Source code of [@tgstories_dl_bot](https://t.me/tgstories_dl_bot) - Bot to download any Telegram Story!
 * [`downloadRenameBot.php`](https://github.com/danog/downloadRenameBot/blob/main/bot.php) - Download files by URL and rename Telegram files using this async parallelized bot!
 * [`secret_bot.php`](https://github.com/danog/MadelineProto/blob/v8/examples/secret_bot.php) - Secret chat bot!
 * [`pipesbot.php`](https://github.com/danog/pipesbot) - Creating inline bots and using other inline bots via a userbot!
-* [`bot.php`](https://github.com/danog/MadelineProto/blob/v8/examples/bot.php) - Examples for how to use filters, updates, get download links for any file, Telegram Stories and much more!
+* [`bot.php`](https://github.com/danog/MadelineProto/blob/v8/examples/bot.php) - Examples for how to use filters, updates, get download links for any file, Telegram Stories, and much more!
 * [TelegramApiServer](https://github.com/xtrime-ru/TelegramApiServer) - Fast, simple, async php telegram api server: an HTTP JSON API for MadelineProto (for use in languages other than PHP, if using PHP use directly MadelineProto)

 Want to add your own open-source project to this list?
 [Click here!](https://docs.madelineproto.xyz/FOSS.html)